David Crausby

-Sir David Anthony Crausby (born 17 June 1946) is a British Labour politician who served as Member of Parliament (MP) for Bolton North East from 1997 to 2019.
+Sir David Anthony Crausby (born 17 June 1946) is a British Labour politician who served as Member of Parliament (MP) for Bolton North East from the 1997 general election until his defeat in 2019.

 Born in Bury, Lancashire, Crausby worked as a turner and later became a workplace representative for the Amalgamated Engineering Union.
 He was a Member of Bury Metropolitan Borough Council from 1979 to 1992, and elected as an MP at the 1997 general election.

 A backbencher throughout his tenure in Parliament, Crausby was a long-serving member of the Defence Select Committee and Panel of Chairs.
 He represented the UK internationally as a delegate to the Nato and Council of Europe Parliamentary Assemblies, and was knighted in the 2017 New Year Honours.
-Crausby lost his seat to the Conservatives at the 2019 general election.
+Crausby lost his seat to the Conservative candidate Mark Logan at the 2019 general election, as part of the "Red Wall" of traditionally safe Labour constituencies in Northern England that swung to the Conservatives that year.

 Early life and career

 Crausby was born in Bury, Lancashire and educated locally at Derby Grammar School, now Derby High School, and Bury Technical College.
 He began a career as a turner, becoming an apprentice centre lathe turner in 1962, and later became works convenor for the Amalgamated Engineering Union at Beloit Walmsleys Ltd in Bolton.
 He remained in this position until his election to the House of Commons in 1997.
 He was elected a councillor in 1979 to the then Bury District Council, and served until 1992.